Luke's Notes

 None of these explanations alone explain attendance problems.
 Even if you add them up I'm not sure they in sum account for attendance problems.
 But if you add them up and see the whole as more than the sum of the parts, this might go some way to explaining the low numbers.
 The factors add up and then that creates a new one which is a culture and normalisation of low attendance, a new extra dimension built out of and on the others.
 Non-attendance itself can be off-putting to students.
 Some of my students told me they were disillusioned by classes where many others did not attend and that put them off coming too.

 When I started university teaching seminars were smaller, more cosy, informal, and personal.
 Relationships with students were less distant and formal.
 Now we have mass teaching.
 Increasingly huge impersonal cohort sizes, where student-student and tutor-student relations are more distant and alienating, must be a factor.
 There is less of a sense of a community of learning.
-With my longevity at universities maybe I have more of a sense of this contrast, compared to others who have only taught during the post-1990s era of mass higher education.
+With my longevity at universities maybe I have more of a sense of this contrast, compared to others who have only taught during the post-late-1990s era of mass higher education.

 Some of my students report excruciating seminars where discussion is forced and there are long periods of quiet while the tutor tries to squeeze blood out of a stone.
 My seminars have never been like that, as much because of the kind of topics I teach as because of me.
 I have tried to teach in a way that follows the students' agenda as much as imposing mine which may help, but again my kind of course allows that more than others.
 Faced with a seminar with non-participation will be quite off-putting for students and a factor affecting attendance.